How Many Evs Do Feathers Give

 Avoiding Common Mistakes

-When EV training, it's important to avoid common mistakes that can hinder your progress.
+When EV training, make sure to avoid common mistakes that can hinder your progress.

 • Over-Training: Keep track of your Pokémon's total EVs and avoid exceeding the maximum limit of 510.
 Any EVs earned beyond this limit will be wasted.